NicoVIII/url-rotation-browser-extension/README.md

 ## Usage

-To use the extnesion, first install it (either as a temporary addon or from extension store).
+To use the extension, first install it (either as a temporary addon or from extension store).
 Then open the preferences of the extension and configure it like you need it.
 After that you can click on the icon in the extension bar and start presenting the configured urls.